stoplightio/platform-docs/2.-workspaces/h.branch-management.md

 - **Published branches** (called "Versions") are viewable to everyone including Guest and Viewer roles
 - **Unpublished branches** are only viewable to workspace Makers, Admins, and Owners.

+If you don't like the branch names as they're displayed, you can give them a display name within Stoplight.

+## Renaming Branches

+Changes the name that's viewed in the Versions dropdown Does not change the underlying Git branch's name

+## Track Branch

+Freeform input to enter the name of an existing Git branch to track Tracking a Git branch will analyze it and add it to your list of branches Does not allow you to create new Git branches

 ## Changing Default Branches